eunomia-bpf/bpf-developer-tutorial/src/9-runqlat/README_en.md

 ## Compilation and Execution

-`eunomia-bpf` is an open-source eBPF dynamic loading runtime and development toolkit combined with Wasm.
-Its purpose is to simplify the development, build, distribution, and execution of eBPF programs.
+We will use `eunomia-bpf` to compile and run this example.
 You can refer to <https://github.com/eunomia-bpf/eunomia-bpf> to download and install the `ecc` compilation toolkit and `ecli` runtime.
-We will use `eunomia-bpf` to compile and run this example.

 Compile: